 - More fixtures feature on the two ‘easiest’ and ‘hardest’ extremes

 - It is based on our own analysis of recent results

-- Fantasy Premier League don’t calculate the assigned difficulties
+- Fantasy Premier League doesn’t calculate the assigned difficulties

-While fixtures are unquestionably important to consider, they shouldn’t be given too much weighting.
+While fixtures are unquestionably important to consider, they shouldn’t be given too much weight.